dmitryzhurkovsky/cabel_torg/README.md

 the admin dashboard and the backend API.
 Additionally, Nginx is used as a tool for sharing static files and images and for setting up an HTTPS connection in conjugation with Certbot.

+### Delivery agent
+Postfix is used for sending notifications.
+To ensure legitimate email authenticates properly SPF, DKIM and DMARK were used.

+To check why messages aren't sent `mxtoolbox.com/emailhealth` was used.

 ### Certbot
 To generate an SSL certificate for a new domain, follow these steps: